RyryTheGuy/odin-ruby/README.md

 - Binary Search Tree

   - Create a BST with the following methods: build_tree, insert, delete, find, level_order, inorder, preorder, postorder, height, depth, balanced?, rebalance

+- Knight Travails

+  - Create a function that shows the simplest possible way a Knight on a chessboard gets from one square to another.
+Outputs all the squares the Knight touches.
+Required a BST-like data structure.